kyma-project/kyma-environment-broker/docs/user/05-70-manage-kyma-environment-through-cis-provisioning-service.md

     kubectl should return the list of Pods in the `default` namespace running in the cluster, ehich means that the cluster is accessible.

 > [!NOTE]
-> Following steps are optional and show how to revoke the credentials by deleting the binding.
+> The following steps are optional and show how to revoke the credentials by deleting the binding.

 11. Get the ID of the binding from the instance's bindings list and save it in the **BINDING_ID** environment variable: